 — Kurt Weill, in a 1937 letter to his wife Lotte Lenya (as quoted in Fritz Lang: The Nature of the Beast by Patrick McGilligan)

-At the age of 21 Lang left home for his traditional Wanderjahre (“wander years” — a type of coming-of-age period), or so the legend went.
+At the age of 21 Lang left home for his traditional Wanderjahre (“wander years” — a coming-of-age tradition), or so the legend went.
 In fact, he seems to have returned home several times and not to have traveled as extensively as he claimed.
 He did spend time in Paris, but a contemporary has said that the budding artist was more interested in women than painting.
 About six months after the outbreak of war, in 1915, Lang enlisted and served in World War I as an artillery officer and was wounded at least three times.
 It was during the last year of the war that he met Erich Pommer — who would later produce films directed by Lang and others.

 Less than a year after the war, Lang was working in Berlin as a film director.
 For most of his Berlin films, including Metropolis, he collaborated with his wife, Thea von Harbou (1888-1954), who wrote the script or story for most of his films.
 (They had married in 1922.
 Lang’s first wife, Lisa Rosenthal, committed suicide under mysterious circumstances in 1920.)